Venue: Parlwr Mawr, Theatr y Ddraig, Barmouth Community Centre, Jubilee Road, Barmouth, Gwynedd. LL42 1EF

 To receive any declaration of personal interest.

-a) To confirm the minutes of the previous meeting of the Barmouth Consultative Committee held 26th March 2019
+To confirm the minutes of the previous meeting of the Barmouth Consultative Committee held on 23.10.2018

 Matters arising from the minutes: